zhullyb/monyhar/monyhar/docs/windows_virtual_desktop_handling.md

 to be active, the windows associated with that virtual desktop are displayed on the screen.
 When a virtual desktop is hidden, all of its windows are also hidden.
 This enables the user to create multiple working environments and to switch between them.
-An app (e.g., Chromium) can have windows open on different virtual desktops, and thus may need to be Virtual Desktop-aware.
+An app (e.g., Monyhar) can have windows open on different virtual desktops, and thus may need to be Virtual Desktop-aware.

-The user-facing Chromium support for virtual desktops consists of two things:
+The user-facing Monyhar support for virtual desktops consists of two things:

   * When launching the browser with session restore, browser windows are moved to the virtual desktop they were on when the browser shutdown.